jnozzi/cocoadev.com/markdown/CPlusPlusInCocoa.md

 One thing that's very important and can be annoying is that you can't incorporate a C++ class as an instance variable, like this:

-@interface General/MyClass : General/SuperClass {
+@interface MyClass : SuperClass {
    std::string name;
 }

-I believe the compiler lets this through, but the General/ObjectiveC object creation process will *not* call the ivar's constructor!
+I believe the compiler lets this through, but the ObjectiveC object creation process will *not* call the ivar's constructor!
 Likewise, the object's destructor won't be called when the "parent" object is deallocated.
 If you want to use C++ objects as instance variables, then they must be done as pointers.
-This is because, in General/ObjectiveC, a class is created by allocating a chunk of memory equal to the sum of its instance variables' sizes.
+This is because, in ObjectiveC, a class is created by allocating a chunk of memory equal to the sum of its instance variables' sizes.
 It doesn't individually create each variable.
-Since General/ObjectiveC is built on top of C, the idea of "constructors" simply doesn't exist.
+Since ObjectiveC is built on top of C, the idea of "constructors" simply doesn't exist.

 I would probably just do something like this:

-@interface General/MyClass : General/NSObject {
+@interface MyClass : NSObject {
    std::string* name;
 }
 @end
-@implementation General/MyClass {
+@implementation MyClass {
    - (id)init {
       name = new std::string;
    }